johnbeve/PHI-696/Project-3/JCheung-P3-README.md

 (h) False.
 This is covered by spatiotemporal region.

 (i) False.
-We could construct any number of subclasses of zero-, one-, or two-dimensional continuant fiat boundaries, which would be subclasses of continuant fiat boundary.
+"Continuant fiat boundary doesn't have a closure axiom because the subclasses don't necessarily exhaust all possibilities.
+An example would be the mereological sum of two-dimensional continuant fiat boundary and a one dimensional continuant fiat boundary that doesn't overlap it" (from the BFO file in Protege).